Logotype for Advantage Energy Ltd

 Financial highlights

-• Natural gas and liquids sales increased 63% to CAD 221.8 million compared to Q1 2024, with liquids sales up 115% and natural gas sales up 36%.
+• Natural gas and liquids sales increased 63% to CAD 221.8 million, with liquids sales up 115% and natural gas sales up 36% year-over-year.

-• Operating netback improved 36% to CAD 18.80/BOE, driven by higher sales and increased liquids production.
+• Operating netback improved 36% to CAD 18.80/boe, driven by higher sales and increased liquids production.

 Outlook and guidance